2023 Most Popular Mechanical Engineering Bachelor's Degree Schools in Texas

 The average amount in student loans that ME majors at UTEP take out while working on their Bachelor's Degree is $21,086.

-The University of Texas at San Antonio ranked #7 on this year’s Most Popular Mechanical Engineering Bachelor’s Degree Schools in Texas list.
-Located in the large city of San Antonio, UTSA is a public school with a fairly large student population.
+With a ranking of #7, The University of Texas at San Antonio did quite well on this year’s most popular schools for mechanical engineering students working on their bachelor’s degree.
+Located in the large city of San Antonio, UTSA is a public college with a very large student population.

 About 14% of the students majoring in ME at the school are women while 86% are male.